core-wg/oscore/draft-ietf-core-object-security.md

    - Default is 64

 The endpoints MAY interchange the CoAP client and server roles while maintaining the same security context.
-When this happens, the former server still protects the message to send using the Sender Context, and verifies the message received using its Recipient Context.
+When this happens, the former server still protects the message to send using the Sender Part, and verifies the message received using its Recipient Part.
 The same is also true for the former client.
 The endpoints MUST NOT change the Sender/Recipient ID.
 In other words, changing the roles does not change the set of keys to be used.

 The input parameters are included unchanged in the security context.
 From the input parameters, the following parameters are derived: